 Cyclic antidepressants find less common use than the current first-line SSRI and SNRI agents.
 This, in part, is due to a wider neurotransmitter effect, with more brain chemicals being shifted and a resultant broadening of potential side effect profiles (Hirsch & Birnbaum, 2021).

 |Name (Generic)||Brand Name||Starting dose, mg/day||Usual dose, mg/day|

-Common side effects with TCAs include urinary retention, drowsiness, blurred vision, dry mouth, constipation, orthostatic hypotension, lower seizure threshold and sexual side effects.
+Common side effects with TCAs include urinary retention, drowsiness, blurred vision, dry mouth, constipation, orthostatic hypotension, lower seizure threshold, and sexual side effects.
 One major concern with TCAs is that they are more lethal in overdose when compared to newer antidepressants.

 Treatment is typically started at a low dose and slowly titrated upwards to the therapeutic range.
 Some response is typically seen within one to two weeks (Hirsch & Birnbaum, 2021).
-Those individuals that respond early to treatment with antidepressants are more likely to go into remission.
+Those individuals who respond early to treatment with antidepressants are more likely to go into remission.
 Up to three months of treatment is generally recommended to determine if the treatment was effective.
 In those who have minimal effect after 4-6 weeks, the treatment regime should be reevaluated (Hirsch & Birnbaum, 2021).